(855) 435-3666

 Managing Partner — Easy Lemon by RockPoint Law P.C.

-Licensed attorney specializing exclusively in lemon law across all 50 states.
+Licensed attorney whose practice is limited to lemon law.
 Steven leads the Easy Lemon legal team and has overseen thousands of successful lemon law claims against major manufacturers including Audi, Volkswagen, Mercedes-Benz, BMW, and more.

 Having Problems With Your Audi Q5?